duygut/Movie_Analysis_with_PostgreSQL/README.md

 As a data analyst, you’ve been brought into Company A to support these goals.
 You’ve been tasked with two separate items:
 1. Find insights regarding customer preferences to determine the types of movies to produce.
 2. Build out curated user data tables that enable personalization efforts.

+1	GOALS
+1. Finding the genre out of 5 genres (Family, Comedy, Crime, Action, and Thriller) has the highest probability of success based on revenue.
+2. Finding the genre out of 5 genres (Family, Comedy, Crime, Action, and Thriller) recommended the team based on customer engagement.
+3. Describing the data for marketing that can help to answer marketing teams' questions.